YinHK-gameDev/unity-learn/constraints/README.md

 You lock a Constraint to allow it to move, rotate, or scale the GameObject.
 A locked Constraint takes control of the relevant parts of the Transform of the GameObject.
 You cannot manually move, rotate, or scale a GameObject with a locked Constraint.
 You also cannot edit the Constraint Settings.

 - **Activate**: Saves the current offset from the source GameObjects, then activates and locks the constrained GameObject.
+Click activate to save this information. **Activate** saves the current offset from the source GameObjects

 - **Zero**: Resets the position, rotation, or scale to match the source GameObjects, then activates and locks the constrained GameObject.